minissan/Intelligent_Agents_AI/Collision-Free Trajectories/readme.md

-The file "HW7_CoppeliaSim_File.ttt" can be executed in CoppeliaSim.
-In this simulation, two PioneerP3DX robots follow a path using the D* algorithm.
-The generated trajectories ensure that the robots exchange their initial positions without any collisions.
+Open CoppeliaSim_File.ttt using CoppeliaSim

+This directory contains the code and resources for solving and implementing a collision-free trajectory between two Pioneer P3DX robots in CoppeliaSim.
+The task is to enable the robots to exchange their initial positions while primarily adhering to the D* path.